Petersburg Railroad: Reconstruction

 The Petersburg Railroad Company resumed operations of the railroad after the War in 1866.
 Ten miles of track and bridges needed to be rebuilt because of damage from the War.
 The company needed $65,000 for the rails and that much also for the bridges.
 The railroad company had no funds and could not get a loan.
 Bonds sold to Northern cities raised only a few thousand dollars.
 The Adams Express Company and Southern Express Company was willing to give them an advance of $70,000 for an exclusive freight contract for four years.
 The Federal government of the United States sold them the iron to replace the ten miles of track for $65,000.
 The bridge over the Roanoke River was rebuilt by a private company owning the Raleigh and Gaston Railroad, which rented the bridge to the Petersburg Railroad.

 The train was running by April 11 of 1866 and company began to consolidate and pay debts.
 There was a small debt to North Carolina and England of $12,000 and $6,600.
 The Confederate States of America owed money in Confederate States dollars but that did not help as the dollars could not buy anything.
 A few cars rented by the Seaboard and Roanoke were destroyed and the Seaboard had to pay back the value of the cars.
 These and other debts were consolidated for $45,000, which was paid over time.

 A ferry ran over the Roanoke River until the bridge was rebuilt.
 Temporary bridges were built over smaller rivers, such as the Meherrin River, with wood from a sawmill that had been moved south to avoid the war.
 The bridges would be rebuilt permanently with heartwood.
 Stations had been burned and warehouses were being used instead.
 Stations would be rebuilt with minimal expenditures.
 Cotton purchased by the railroad and had not been destroyed could be sold to pay much of the debt.

 Before the war, railroads had been built by cities to bring trade into cities.
 Railroads did not connect through cities.
 Passengers had to port luggage and stay over night, spending money in cities.
 Cities could get financially involved in the transporting of goods through cities.
 During Reconstruction, southern railroads had distant owners who wanted good to pass efficiently through cities.
 Union stations were created to connect rail lines.
 In 1866, The Virginia General Assembly allowed the City of Petersburg to open books on the Petersburg Connection Company that connected by rail, the Richmond and Petersburg Railroad to the Petersburg Railroad (to Weldon) and to let these two railroad companies also own parts of the connection company.
-Twenty years later, in 1886, the railroads in the south were changed to standard gauge on one day in May, allowing point-to-point transportation across the entire east coast.
+Twenty years later, in 1886, the railroads to the south of Wilmington were changed to standard gauge on one day in May, allowing point-to-point transportation across the entire east coast.